 Whatever remained was to be equally divided among “my four sons”.
 He requested that the estate not be appraised or sold, a tactic typically employed to avoid recording fees.
 Though he had signed other documents with a signature, the will was signed by mark .
 It was witnessed by neighbors Joseph Jordan, Henry Jordan, and Mary Jordan.

 I find it peculiar that the will disposes of six negro “girls”, two negro “women”, and one “boy” but not a single adult male.
 Was Benjamin Cheatham operating a business that employed women?
 Or had he already gifted his male slaves to his children?

 Illegitimate Child in 1748?

 Then in May 1751 Lydia Dugger was again cited by the grand jury for having a bastard child.
 Her two illegitimate children were John Dugger and perhaps Alexander Dugger.
-Illegitimate children took the surname of the mother, so the John Dugger named in the will was apparently the illegitimate child of Marmaduke Cheatham or one of his sons.
+Illegitimate children took the surname of the mother, so the John Dugger named in the will was apparently the illegitimate child of Marmaduke Cheatham (or perhaps of one of his sons.)
 Modern Y-DNA analysis confirms that male-line descendants of John Dugger are intimately related to male-line descendants of Marmaduke Cheatham.